opencyber-space/MemoryGr.id/docs/creation-storage.md

 ## Global Management of Persistent Instances

-The following APIs are used to **create, delete, query, and inspect persistent TiDB-backed FrameDB instances**.
+The following APIs are used to **create, delete, query, and inspect persistent TiDB-backed MemoryGrid instances**.
 Global metadata is stored centrally, and cluster interaction is delegated to local config services.

 ---